 - How Long Should I Wear my Stage 1 Faja?

 Your Stage 1 fajas should be worn for three weeks after your procedure.
 It is important that you try and wear your Stage 1 faja all the time.
 You may remove it to shower and to wash it but should put it on right after.
 Some patients choose to purchase two Stage 1 fajas so that they can wear their spare when the other one is washing and drying.

 - Sleeping in your Stage 1 faja is also important.
 If you can tolerate it, you should sleep in your lipo foams as well.
 However, you must remove your abdominal board at night.
-Throughout the entire day, your goal should be to have your Stage 1 faja on for a total of 23 hours.

 Stage 2 Faja

 After you wear your Stage 1 faja for three weeks, you will switch over to a Stage 2 faja, which you can purchase at one of your post-op appointments.
 The Stage 2 faja will be high compression and should feel much tighter than your Stage 1 faja.
 It will typically be the same numerical size (S – 4X L) as your Stage 1 faja.
 The stage 2 faja is worn alone, meaning you can toss your lipo foams and abdominal board.